ChuwuYo/ChuwuBookmarks/README_EN.md

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/ChuwuYo/ChuwuBookmarks)
 ---

-This is a browser-based bookmark navigation webpage designed to convert bookmark data (stored in JSON format) into a visually appealing and feature-rich web application.
+This is a browser-based bookmark navigation webpage designed to convert bookmark data (stored in JSON format) into a visually appealing and feature-rich webpage.
 Through this webpage, you can easily access your bookmarks, with support for expanding and collapsing multi-level folders, searching, breadcrumb navigation, and more.

-For users outside mainland China, you can experience the application through the following links:
+For users outside mainland China, you can experience the website through the following links:

 [EdgeOne](https://chuwubookmarks.edgeone.app/)